dbt Data Catalog: Discussing Native Features Plus Potential to Level Up Collaboration and Governance with Atlan

 Column-level details in a data model

-With dbt data catalog, you get a descriptive tabular representation of all the database object columns with details, such as column description, data type, column-level tests, allowed values, and more.
+With the dbt data catalog, you get a descriptive tabular representation of all the database object columns with details, such as column description, data type, column-level tests, allowed values, and more.

 For instance, here’s the